 Dalteparin side effects

-Stop using dalteparin and call your doctor at once if you have a serious side effect such as:
+Stop using dalteparin and call your doctor at once if you have:

 unusual bleeding (nose, mouth, vagina, or rectum), bleeding from wounds or needle injections, any bleeding that will not stop;